KentoBaguetti/Web-Crawler-GO/README.md

 There are two different scrapers:

-1. **Single Thread Web Scraper:** Processes pages one at a time.
+1. **Single Thread Web Crawler :** Processes pages one at a time.
 Processes 100 pages (2500 tokens per page) in ~25 seconds
-2. **Parallel Web Scraper:** Processes pages in parallel.
+2. **Parallel Web Crawler:** Processes pages in parallel.
 Process 100 pages (2500 tokens per page) in ~1.5 seconds

 ## How it works

+### Diagram of how the Web Crawler works

 ![UML Diagram of the Web Crawler](./images/webcrawler%20v0.png)

+### High level diagram of how the Parallel Web Crawler works

 ![UML Diagram of the Parallel Crawler](./images/parallelCrawler.png)

 1. net/http - fetch pages